yandex-cloud/docs/en/speechkit/stt/transcribation.md

 # Recognition of long audio fragments

-Long audio fragment recognition can be used for multi-channel audio files up to {{ stt-long-fileSize }}.
+Long audio fragment recognition can be used for multi-channel audio files up to 1 GB.

 Long audio fragment recognition is somewhat cheaper than other [recognition methods](index.md#stt-ways), but it is not suitable for online speech recognition as it has a longer response time.
 For more information about pricing, see [#T](../pricing.md).